mihic/linux-intel-undervolt/README.md

 # linux-intel-undervolt
-Guide to linux undervolting for Haswell and never Intel CPUs
+Guide to linux undervolting for Haswell and newer Intel CPUs

 ## Disclaimers